Statistical inference for a mixture of Markov jump processes: Application to ventICU dataset

 \subsection{Data and the choice of the mixture model}

 This section applies the methods developed in the paper to the ventICU dataset from Appendix D in Cook and Lawless (2018).
 The ventICU dataset comes from a prospective cohort study of patients in an intensive care unit (ICU), and contains information on the occurrence of infections and the need for mechanical ventilation along with discharge and death times.
-Cook and Lawless suggest that the multi-state model in Figure \ref{fig:mixabs} would be suitable for examining the relation between mechanical ventilation status and risk of death or discharge for the sample of 747 patients, but do not provide any analysis of the ventICU dataset.
+Cook and Lawless suggest that the multi-state model in Figure \ref{fig:mixabs} would be suitable for examining the relation between mechanical ventilation status and risk of death or discharge for the sample of 747 patients, but do not provide any further analysis of the ventICU dataset.
 In Figure \ref{fig:mixabs}, state $1$ represents being off mechanical ventilator; state $2$ being on mechanical ventilator; state $3$ discharge and state $4$ death.
 The numbers of transitions between states are exhibited in Table 4 from which we see that at the end of the study 733 patients were either discharged or died, and 14 were still in the hospital.
-In our analysis, we treat these 14 patients as right-censored observations.
+Thus, these 14 patients have right-censored times of stay in the hospital.
 The focus of our analysis is on identifying the subgroups of patients characterized by different relations between mechanical ventilation status and risk of death or discharge.